BetonQuest/BetonQuest/docs/Documentation/Features/NPCs.md

 ---

 NPCs are an essential part of every RPG for player ingame interaction.
-In BetonQuest NPCs can be used to start conversations or interact with them otherwise, as shown in the `Scripting` and `Visual Effects` section of the documentation.
+In BetonQuest NPCs can be used to start conversations or act as a means for player interactions in various ways, as shown in the [`Scripting`](../../Documentation/Scripting/About-Scripting.md) and [`Visual Effects`](/Documentation/Visual-Effects/NPC-Effects/NPC-Hiding/) section of the documentation.

-!!! info
-    This NPC is not related to the NPC/Quester in [Conversations](Conversations.md)

 ## Provided Integrations

-BetonQuest provides Integrations for the following Npc plugins:
+BetonQuest provides integrations for the following NPC plugins:

 - [Citizens](../Scripting/Building-Blocks/Integration-List.md#citizens)
 - [MythicMobs](../Scripting/Building-Blocks/Integration-List.md#mythicmobs)